 Toll – suspend or temporarily stop the time limits.

-Types of CPE Programs – CPE Level I/Level II and Supervisory CPE, with standards, objectives and admission requirements specific to each type.
+Types of CPE Programs – CPE Level I/Level II and Certified Educator CPE, with standards, objectives and admission requirements specific to each type.

 Unit of CPE – at least 400 hours combining no less than 100 hours of structured group and individual education with supervised clinical practice in ministry.